core-wg/wg-materials/ietf109/core-109-summary.md

 Next steps will focus on improving the examples with proxies, the negotiation for client supporting this mechanisms or not, making some content optional, and specifying a possible server acting as its own OSCORE Group Manager.

-The documents has its core approach stable for a while now, and there has been interest for adoption from 12 people.
+The document has its core approach stable for a while now, and there has been interest for adoption from 12 people.

 People to review: Göran and Carsten (since IETF 108), Jaime, Esko and Thomas.